89luca89/distrobox/README.md

 	--version/-V:		show version

-This is used as entrypoint for the created container, it will take care of creating the users, setting up sudo, mountpoints and exports.
+This is used as entrypoint for the created container, it will take care of creating the users, setting up sudo, mountpoints, and exports.

 **You should not have to launch this manually**